 - INDUSTRY APPROVED – Prepare for your future career by studying at a recognised ITT Centre of Excellence

 Studying on our aviation courses at University College Birmingham gives you the chance to put your training into practice learning in our brand new Aviation and Tourism Suite.

 You will have use of our outstanding simulation facilities, including our state-of-the-art mock plane cabin

-Our Aviation and Tourism Suite also features check-in areas and Galileo GDS system for training students
+Our Aviation and Tourism Suite also features check-in areas for training students

 Topics you will study: